iammeaticus/web-transfer-api-samples/README.md

 that may be present in your code.

 # Changes
+### Transfer API v.2.6.5 - January 27, 2017
+* Implemented a fix for setting/detecting the SigniantAppInstalled cookie.

+### Transfer API v.2.6.4 - January 23, 2017
+* Minor release that included the ability to provide a message to the failed transfer callback.

 ### Transfer API v2.6.3 - October 27, 2016
 * Transfer API now allows transfers without installed software.
 Support for cloud storage only.
 See the Amazon sample code.